Irving Guyer: Late career

 In 1985, after retiring from the practice of commercial art, Guyer and his wife moved to Nevada City, in the Sierra Foothills of California, where he continued to paint in a small studio.
 His primary subject matter became the immediate Northern California landscape and light.
 His late work is increasingly abstract and simplified – a distillation of a lifetime of seeing, thinking, and painting.
 By the mid-2000s, he was making bold multi-canvas works, juxtaposing rectangular monochromatic painting with abstracted landscape forms.
 Guyer considered his late works, including the Cloud and Pinetum series, to be the strongest of his career.
 He exhibited the Pinetum series in the B. Sakato Garo Gallery in Sacramento in 2008.
 Although his eyesight was compromised by macular degeneration in his late eighties, Guyer continued painting with great energy until just a few days before his death at age 95.
 The simplified compositions of Guyer's late paintings, with their stark contrasts of light and dark, extreme close-up and distance views, texture and ground, may have been influenced by his increasing visual impairment, but also complete a trajectory discernible from his earliest works.

 Personal life

 Guyer married Betty Rubenstein in 1942.
 They had four children and lived in suburban New York through the mid-1970s.
 One of his children is the artist Léonie Guyer.
 Another is the leading Kant scholar and philosopher of aesthetics Paul Guyer.
-They moved in San Francisco in 1975 and then to Nevada City, CA for the rest of their lives.
+They moved in San Francisco in 1975 and then to Nevada City, California for the rest of their lives.
 Guyer's final, unfinished work was a portrait of Betty, who had died two years before him.